-Alyssa Ross is the Development Manager at Chalkbeat.
+Alyssa Ross is a development manager at Chalkbeat.
 She previously worked as a grantmaker at the Open Society Foundations, where she worked on international labor migration and refugee issues.
 She has a BA from Brandeis and an MSc in Human Rights from the London School of Economics.

 Chief Operating Officer

-Julie Topping is editor of Chalkbeat’s Indiana and Detroit bureaus.
-She formerly worked at the Detroit Free Press, where she supervised operations of sports, features, entertainment, education, health and enterprise reporting.
+Julie Topping is story editor for Chalkbeat Detroit and Tennessee.
+She formerly worked at the Detroit Free Press, where she supervised operations of sports, features, entertainment, education, health, and enterprise reporting.

 Reporter, Chalkbeat New York

 Christina Veiga is a reporter for Chalkbeat New York covering early childhood education, school diversity and the Department of Education.
 She previously covered K-12 education for the Miami Herald.

 Melissa Villanueva is Chalkbeat’s operations assistant.
 Before joining Chalkbeat, Melissa was the office manager at Families for Excellent Schools, and she also bring many years of HR experience in the retail sector to the team.
 She has a B.A. in Classical Humanities from Rutgers University.